OptimaLPrimes/AlgoWatch-Supply-D-Chain-project-/docs/blueprint.md

-ChainWatch – Cold Chain Monitoring on Algorand
+AlgoWatch – Cold Chain Monitoring on Algorand

 ChainWatch is a blockchain-based cold chain logistics monitoring platform powered by Algorand.
 It provides real-time, role-based batch tracking, AI-driven risk prediction, and decentralized verification of temperature-sensitive shipments using the reliability and security of the Algorand blockchain.